 Practice hanging out together over a cup of coffee, a coke, or a glass of wine.

-Use your imagination to develop playful greetings for each other like a dramatic hug, enthusiastic joy at seeing each other, overdone messages about missing each other.
+Use your imagination to develop playful greetings for each other like a dramatic hug.

 Practice laughing 5 min/day.
 Fake it till you make it.

-Look for humor around you--on signs, in people's behavior, on TV, in the newspaper, the things others say, the crazy things that happen to you.--Keep a journal.
+Look for humor around you--on signs, in people's behavior, on TV, in the newspaper, the things others say, the crazy things that happen to you.

 Share your embarrassing moments with other people.